 The station opened in 1863 as Hounds Hill (hence the name of our local shopping centre).
 Then in 1878 it was renamed Blackpool Central – a name the site will take once again in the future.
 It was once a huge place with 14 platforms, where everyone arrived for holidays and day trips.

 The Closure of Blackpool Central Railway Station

-Blackpool Council bought the site for future redevelopment – it’s been some time coming!
+You can’t say any other than the redevelopment has been some time coming!
 The direct Marton line finally closed in 1965.

 Then all the remaining station buildings finally went, demolished in 1973.
 At that point the whole site became wasteland with all the associated bridges and embankments and railway paraphernalia.

 Yeadon Way was built in the 1980’s on the bed of the derelict railway lines.
 Creating easy access from the centre of Blackpool to the M55 and motorway network.